heig-vd-pro2017/projet/NORMES.md

 # Variables
 Pour commenter des variables, on utilise la forme:
 ```
-private int volume; //!
+//!
 The current volume of the application
+private unsigned int volume;

+//!
+The playlist containing all the musics
+private ArrayList<Music> playlist;
 ```

 # Entête de fichier
 L'entête des fichiers devra respecter la forme suivante:
 ```
 /**
- * \brief This class is an example.
+ * @brief This class is an example.
  *
  * Its description continues on multiple lines without any problem.
 However, if a comment is too long (max.
 120
  * characters), feel free to break the comment in two lines.